Three.js 3D Particle System

 3. Generate random positions for each particle and assign them to the BufferGeometry.

-4. Create a PointsMaterial with desired color and size for the particles.
+4. Create a PointsMaterial with the desired color and size for the particles.

 5. Create a Points object using the BufferGeometry and PointsMaterial.